devlinjunker/template.webpack.fend/README.md

 ### Dev/Tests/Running

+`npm run start-watch` to run Karma + Mocha and watch for changes while also opening the Webpack dev server that will recompile the project and reload the webpage on file changes on http://localhost:3000

+`npm run test-watch` to run Karma + Mocha and all of the tests associated with the project and watch for changes on the files to re-run the tests

-`npm run dev-watch` to run the webpack development server and watch for changes on the files to reload
+`npm run dev-watch` to run the only webpack development server and watch for changes on the files to reload

+`npm run test` to run all of the unit tests for the application one time

 `npm run dev` to run a development version of the application

-`npm run test` to run all of the unit tests for the application

-`npm run test-watch` to run Karma + Mocha and all of the tests associated with the project and watch for changes on the files to re-run the tests

-`npm run watch` to run Mocha and watch for changes while also starting the Webpack dev server that will recompile the project and reload the webpage on file changes

 `npm run build` ...
 TO DO: compile application to production version